hhuebert/sobotify/README.md

        conda create -y -n sobotify_naoqi python=2.7
        conda activate sobotify_naoqi
-       cd to sobotify folder (where README.md is) pip install -e . -r requirements.txt
+       :: cd to sobotify folder (where README.md is) pip install -e . -r requirements.txt
-       conda env config vars set PYTHONPATH=%USERPROFILE%\.sobotify\pynaoqi
+       conda env config vars set PYTHONPATH="%USERPROFILE%\.sobotify\pynaoqi\lib"

 ## Commandline Testing

 For commandline testing you need to open a miniconda prompt.
 Then you can use the following commands.
-Before using the actual sobotify commands, you need to activate the sobotify enviroment (as can be seen below)
+Before using the actual sobotify commands, you need to activate the sobotify conda enviroment (as can be seen below).
+You can finish each programm with the CTRL-C key combination.

 ### "Hello World" on robots